About Our Norfolk Winery

 The Hemmant family have held this land since the beginning of the century.
 Fred Hemmant, John’s great uncle, maintained a stable of horses which has imbued the soil with great organic content.
 Deeper down, the soil is sandy loam, gravel and pure sand.
 Below this is boulder clay.
 This terroir offers the grapes a well-drained soil that curbs excessive leaf formation and allows a loose soil structure perfect for worm activity and root formation.
 Each vine has a tap root that eventually hits the boulder clay, offering nutrition and an ample source of water for the vine.

 The East Anglian climate offers purging frosts in the periods of dormancy over winter, which allows for the killing of vine diseases.
-In contrast, its summers bring more sunshine and higher temperatures than the rest of the UK on average, allowing the vineyard’s grapes to ripen well, with vintages are very often determined by the weather in September and October.
+In contrast, its summers bring more sunshine and higher temperatures than the rest of the UK on average, allowing the vineyard’s grapes to ripen well, with vintages that are very often determined by the weather in September and October.
 The area is prone to Indian Summers (meaning the arrival of a period of calm mild weather well into October), giving high sugar and aromaticity in the grapes, with low disease pressure.

 The UK Winemaker